Jean Corston, Baroness Corston: Early life

-Parliamentary career
+Career

 Corston was Member of Parliament (MP) for Bristol East from April 1992 to 2005.
 Until stepping down at the 2005 general election, she was chair of the Parliamentary Labour Party, the first woman ever to hold that position.
 She was the first Labour MP to ask a question of Tony Blair at his first Prime Minister's Questions on 21 May 1997.

+Life peerage

 On 13 May 2005 it was announced that she would be created a life peer, and on 29 June 2005 she was created Baroness Corston, of St George, in the County and City of Bristol.

+She ceased to be a member of the House of Lords on 9 July 2024 under the House of Lords Reform Act 2014, because of her non-attendance in the preceding session of Parliament.

+Corston Report

-She was commissioned by the Home Office, to conduct a report into vulnerable women in the criminal justice system of the United Kingdom, published in March 2007.
-It explores the idea that if a lot of women who are in prison are mentally ill, whether they should be there at all.
+Corston was commissioned by the Home Office to conduct an independent investigation into vulnerable women in the criminal justice system of the United Kingdom.
+Her report, which was published in March 2007, observed that many women who are in prison are mentally ill, and asked "should they be in prison?"
 The report outlines "the need for a distinct radically different, visibly-led, strategic, proportionate, holistic, woman-centred, integrated approach".
-The report is known as the Corston Report and has largely informed government policy on the matter.
-Progress and improvements by local probation services, the National Probation Service, Her Majesty's Prison service and the National Offender Management Service (NOMS) are regularly compared to the recommendations in this report.
+The report, known as the Corston Report, has largely informed government policy on the matter.
+Progress and improvements by local probation services, the National Probation Service, Her Majesty's Prison Service and the National Offender Management Service (NOMS) are regularly compared to the recommendations in this report.

-Corston ceased to be a member of the House of Lords on 9 July 2024 under the House of Lords Reform Act 2014 because of non-attendance in the preceding session of Parliament.